babblevoice/spindle/README.md

 Routes `-3` and `-4` demonstrate the use of nested sequences and mappings, `-4` and `-7` a route name as a source and `-6` and `-7` the data subset indicator.

+A file with this content can be found at test/test.yaml.

+### The /all route

 One additional route - `/all` - is available by default.
-This returns a JSON string with keys corresponding to the route names in the configuration file, with the value for each key the data returned by that endpoint.
+This returns a JSON string with keys corresponding to the route names in the configuration file, with the value for each key the data returned by that route.

+### Serving the API

-When the main file is run, all source URLs are called and each corresponding route is served by default at `localhost:5912` ('SPIN').
+When the main file is run, all source URLs are called and the data for each route is served by default at `localhost:5912` ('SPIN').

 ## CLI commands